chebbin/docker_flask_homework/README.md

 2. Create a yaml file
 3. Use the following command the create the docker app: docker-compose up --build

+What are some differences between Docker and Docker-compose?
-Docker-compose allows you to configure and run multiple containers on a docker applications.
+1. Docker run can only start one container at a time, while Docker-compose allows you to configure and run multiple docker containers at once.
+2. Docker run is command line based, while docker compose reads the configuration data from a YAML file
+3. Docker Compose allows for ease of reflecting local changes in the containerized application.
+With Docker Compose, changes made locally are automatically mirrored in Docker without the need to rebuild the image.
+With Docker alone, rebuilding is necessary for changes to take effect.

 The following screenshot shows that both flask apps are running
 ![Screen Shot 2023-12-03 at 18 46 40](https://github.com/chebbin/docker_flask_homework/assets/141374142/e7eecd3d-3079-452e-857a-afcc2733f115)